IV. Judicial Procedures

-3. The respondent and the complainant will not be permitted to directly question one another in the hearing.
+3. The respondent and the complainant will not be permitted to directly question one another in the hearing; however, each is permitted to submit questions they would like the panel to consider asking during the hearing Questions must be submitted to the Dean of Students' Office by the end of the business day prior to the hearing.
 Each student will be provided an opportunity to make an opening statement, present witnesses, answer questions from the Administrative Panel, and make a closing statement.

 4. Both students will be informed of the outcome of the hearing and those sanctions which are relevant to the complainant, as determined by the dean of student’s office.

-5. Both parties will be provided an opportunity to appeal the decision of the Administrative Panel to the President based on the following grounds:
+5. Both parties will be provided an opportunity to appeal the decision of the Administrative Panel to the Vice President of Student Affairs based on the following grounds:

 a.
 Violation of fair process